ChugMin/neovim-dotfiles/README.md

-# WINDOWS NEOVIM DOTFILES FOR MY COMPETITVE PROGRAMMING (ONLY WORK WHEN USING FREOPEN() )
+# WINDOWS Neovim Dotfiles for my competitive programming (Works with freopen() method)

 #THINGS SHOULD BE INSTALLED